Vhalur-PickEms/.github/profile/README.md

 >
 >Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well >as applying static code analysis and code reviews.

+To ensure software quality for my project I use SonarCloud.
+SonarCloud is a cloud-based static code analysis service.
+On every pull request that I make Sonarcloud will 'activate'.
+It looks through my code and checks for code smells, bugs, test coverage, vulnerabilities and more.
+Depending on the issue it found, SonarCloud will even offer solutions on how to fix this.
+<br><br>
+While SonarCloud is an useful service, I shouldn't completely rely on third-party services to check MY code.
+To make sure the code I write works as intended, I have set-up integration tests.
+More on these during learning outcome 4.
+<br><br>
+To ensure proper security for my project I integrated OAuth 2 through Auth0.
+Both the front- and back-end require Auth0 authentication.
+Only with an Auth0 token created through my domain do these applications allow certain functionality.

 #### 3. Agile Software Development (GP)
 >Clarification:
 >